Open-EO/openeo-qgis-plugin/README.md

 ### Install via Plugin Manager

-This has the recommendet way if you want to get the **most recent stable** version of the plugin.
+This is the recommended way if you want to get the **most recent stable** version of the plugin.

 1. Start QGIS Desktop application
 2. Go to "Plugins" and then "Manage and Install Plugins"